hhandika/clicov/README.md

 clicov usa -sv
 ```

-To download per state cases from day one:
+To download cases from day one for a selected state:

 ```
 clicov usa -s [state-code] -sv